aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/txtloadoptions/_index.md

 ### getHeaderRowsCount() {#getHeaderRowsCount--}

+<b>@deprecated.</b> Please use the 'headerRowsCount' property instead.
 The count of header rows to be repeated for extended sheets.

 ```javascript
 getHeaderRowsCount() : number;